Create Patch Panels From Scratch: An Example

 In this example, ports from switch-01 are patched to Panel A. (You can create switch ports in bulk using switch templates, as discussed under Switch Templates.)

-The tedious way to do this is to add each switch port to each panel port.
-Instead, use the recommended API Excel import option as follows:
+You could add each switch port to each panel port manually, but the recommended approach is to use the API Excel import as follows:

 - Download the sample Excel file from Create/update Patch Panel Ports on that page.